Hoodlum: Early use

 The earliest reference to the word "hoodlum" was in the December 14, 1866, San Francisco Daily Evening Bulletin after the Hoodlum Band was arrested on December 13, 1866.
 Members of the gang were sentenced to the Industrial School for stealing clothes.
 The gang used many keys to enter hotel rooms and boarding houses.
 On December 14, 1866, Lazarus Moses was arrested for selling clothes stolen by the Hoodlum Band.
 Moses was fined $300.
 Moses's nickname was Fagin.
 The public read about the acts of the Hoodlum Band, and the word hoodlum became a synonym for a young thug.

-The original use of the term was largely associated with anti-Chinese violence.
-An article in the New York Times of July 26, 1877, stated: "People who sack Chinese houses and stone Chinamen are not workingmen.
+The term was associated with anti-Chinese violence.
+An article in The New York Times of July 26, 1877, stated: "People who sack Chinese houses and stone Chinamen are not workingmen.
 San Francisco calls them 'hoodlums,' a term which includes everything that is base and mean.
 The hoodlum is a non-producer, loafer and bully.
 The hoodlum class think this is a good time to signify their hatred of law and order."